Hiring Women for Dirty Jobs

 People who work in pest control rarely do it because they have a specific passion for killing bugs.
 People in HVAC don’t go into the field for the exciting task of installing ventilation.
 Yet many business owners assume that women won’t be interested in the hands-on work technician jobs provide purely because of the subject matter.

-At their core, these service industries revolve around the concept of problem solving and bringing relief to homeowners.
-A technician job is ideal for anyone who likes to interact with customers, share their expert knowledge, and help people feel comfortable in their homes.
+At their core, these service industries are centered on the concept of problem-solving and providing relief to homeowners.
+A technician job is ideal for anyone who enjoys interacting with customers, sharing their expert knowledge, and helping people feel comfortable in their homes.

-Focus on the impact a pest control technician can have in the lives of their customers instead of focusing on the bugs!
+Focus on the impact a pest control technician can have on the lives of their customers, rather than focusing on the bugs.

 Highlight Your Training Program

-This can lead to a disconnect for technician positions that don’t always have a clear path to entry.
+This can lead to a disconnect for technician positions that often lack a clear path to entry.

 If you’re willing to provide on-the-job training and help an entry-level technician get the proper licensing and certification, make sure that is clear on your job posting.
 If there are soft skills that matter more to you than 3-5 years of experience, include that.

-Being straightforward about which qualifications are absolutely necessary (a clean driving record, a clean drug test, strong problem-solving skills) and which ones are preferred (experience in a customer-facing role, ability to drive a manual transmission vehicle) can make it easier for applicants to see how they stack up.
+Being straightforward about which qualifications are absolutely necessary (a clean driving record, a clean drug test, and strong problem-solving skills) and which ones are preferred (experience in a customer-facing role and the ability to drive a manual transmission vehicle) can make it easier for applicants to see how they stack up.

 Reach Out

-Ironically, because there are so few women currently working in technician roles, it can be difficult for women to picture themselves working as pest control or HVAC technicians.
+Ironically, because there are so few women currently working in technician roles, it can be challenging for women to envision themselves as pest control or HVAC technicians.
 (We couldn’t even find a stock photo of one!)
 This means that many of them miss out on great opportunities simply because they aren’t specifically searching for jobs within these industries.

 Discriminating by gender is illegal - so you can’t just tag an opening “for women only.”
 How can you be sure you’re getting your job posting in front of an audience of women?

-iRelaunch is a popular resource for women looking to return to the workforce after taking time off to raise children.
+iRelaunch is a popular resource for women seeking to re-enter the workforce after taking time off to raise their children.
 Look for career fairs in your area that draw a large number of female job seekers, or post openings to job boards like Maybrooks and Women For Hire.

-You might also consider building relationships with technical colleges, trade schools and high schools in the area.
+You may also want to consider building relationships with local technical colleges, trade schools, and high schools.
 Attending career fairs regularly, participating in job shadow opportunities, and supporting school clubs focused on the professional advancement of women could be the way you meet your next top performer.

 Offer Support

-In an ideal world, a technician who is a woman would be shown the same respect as a man from the moment she shows up at a customer’s door to when she parks her truck at the end of the day.
+In an ideal world, a female technician would be shown the same respect as a male technician from the moment she arrives at a customer’s door to when she parks her truck at the end of the day.

-In the real world, women in service-based industries often find they have to work harder to experience the same levels of respect as men doing the same job.
-In a 2015 survey by Insight Pest Solutions, several female industry experts noted experience with customers and coworkers questioning their understanding of the task at hand or their physical ability to do the job.
+In the real world, women in service-based industries often find that they have to work harder to achieve the same levels of respect as men in the same job.
+In a 2015 survey by Insight Pest Solutions, several female industry experts reported experiencing customers and coworkers questioning their understanding of the task at hand or their physical ability to perform the job.
 They also experienced inappropriate comments or harassment while working in the field.

-Your job is to make sure that all of your technicians feel safe at work.
-Make it a priority to check in with them regularly, and ask what you could be doing to better support them.
-Evaluate your team and consider if workplace diversity training would help.
+Your job is to ensure that all your technicians feel safe at work.
+Make it a priority to check in with them regularly and ask what you can do to better support them.
+Evaluate your team and consider whether workplace diversity training would be beneficial.
 Above all, set a good example for your team by being inclusive and setting expectations for mutual respect.

 Pave the Way